 1. Transcribe your video

-First you'll need to convert the audio file into text.
-The easiest way to do this is with automated transcription software like Trint, which converts video files to text in less time than the original file.
-Try Trint for free: the first 30 minutes are on us
+First, convert the audio file into text.
+With an automated transcription software like Trint, which turns video files to text in less time than the original file.

 2. Save your transcript as a caption file